Alcohol slows your reaction time, affecting your speech (becoming slurred) and your vision (losing focus).

 Alcohol can have a significant effect on your brain, behaviour and can interfere with your physical development.

-People respond to alcohol in different ways, depending on age, weight, mood, etc. Some might feel more talkative and sociable; others might feel depressed or experience mood changes, becoming argumentative or aggressive.
+People respond to alcohol in different ways, depending on age, weight, mood, etc. Some might feel more talkative and sociable whilst others might feel depressed or experience mood changes, potentially becoming argumentative or aggressive.

 Mixing alcohol and other drugs is very risky as the combination produces effects difficult to predict.

-They can last a day or two, depending on what and how much you drank.
-People can experience, click on the boxes to find out more:
+Short term effects can last a day or two, depending on what you drank and how much.
+Click on the boxes below to find out more about effects people experience:

-Alcohol affects your reaction time as it becomes slower, affecting your speech (slurred) and your vision (lose focus).
+Alcohol slows your reaction time, affecting your speech (becoming slurred) and your vision (losing focus).